-A. Account Activity Text Report.
+- A. Account Activity Text Report.
 This report displays all transaction activity for a specified billing cycle.
-APCs will use the report to review a minimum of 10% of transactions to ensure there is no misuse.

-B. Account Listing Report.
+APCs will use the report to review a minimum of 10% of transactions to identify a variety of administrative concerns including improper credits, declines, reversed charges as well as potential misuse transactions. - B. Account Listing Report.
 This report identifies cardholder names, addresses, telephone numbers, and account numbers assigned under the APC's hierarchy.
 APCs will use this report to ensure correct information is on file with the travel card vendor; and notify the travel card vendor of any needed corrections.
-APCs will ensure that cardholders no longer assigned to their organization/hierarchy are either transferred appropriately or that their account has been closed.

-C. Declined Authorizations Report.
+APCs will ensure that cardholders no longer assigned to their organization/hierarchy are either transferred appropriately or that their account has been closed. - C. Declined Authorizations Report.
 This report lists all account transactions presented for approval that were declined and includes the decline reason, and type of attempted purchase (ATM, purchase, or cash).
 The report assists APCs and CPMs with taking corrective action to allow authorized transactions to be accepted and processed, or in identifying attempted potential misuse, abuse, and or fraud.
+This report should be used often to identify and resolve declines in a timely manner in order to ensure cardholders in a travel status are better able to use their card for authorized use.

-D. Delinquency Report-Hierarchy.
+- D. Delinquency Report-Hierarchy.
 This report identifies delinquent accounts and ages the delinquencies by time frame (i.e., 31, 61, 91, 121, or more days past billing).
-APCs will use this report to aggressively work all delinquencies.

-E. DoD Travel IBA Aging Analysis or IBA Aging Analysis Summary Report.
+APCs will use this report to aggressively work all delinquencies. - E. DoD Travel IBA Aging Analysis or IBA Aging Analysis Summary Report.
 These reports identify detailed account delinquencies and summary level information by Component hierarchy.
 APCs will use one or both of these reports to get a point in time listing of their delinquencies.
 These reports must be run at the completion of each cycle.